AKSB0567/AKSB0567/README.md

 👋 Hi There!
-AKSB here, Grad Student at University of Missouri, Kansas City|Ex-Infosys| Deep Learning and LLM enthusiast.
+Krishnasai Bharadwaj here, Grad Student at University of Missouri, Kansas City|Ex-Infosys| Deep Learning and LLM enthusiast.

 📚 Masters in Data Science and Analytics (Pursuing)|B.Tech in Computer Science and Engineering from Jawaharlal Nehru Technological University, India.